Manage application access

 Set up default access

-For multi-app set ups – if you have JIRA Software and Bamboo, for example – you can set up default access for new users added to your site.
+For multi-app set ups – if you have JIRA Software and Confluence, for example – you can set up default access for new users added to your site.

 To set default access: